slact/nchan/README.md

   }
 ```

-`DELETE` requests on any channel to which a multi-channel subscriber is subscribed will end the subscriber connection, just as if the subscriber was subscribed to that single channel directly.
+`DELETE` requests on any channel are forwarded to relevant multi-channel subscribers, and their connections are terminated.

 Publishing to multiple channels from one location is not supported.